-A few of weeks ago, I posted about how to Encrypt a File with a Password from the Command Line using OpenSSL.
-While very useful in its own right, the real power of the OpenSSL library is its ability to support the use of public key cryptograph for encrypting or validating data in an unattended manner (where the password is not required to encrypt) is done with public keys.
+While Encrypting a File with a Password from the Command Line using OpenSSL is very useful in its own right, the real power of the OpenSSL library is its ability to support the use of public key cryptograph for encrypting or validating data in an unattended manner (where the password is not required to encrypt) is done with public keys.

 The Commands to Run

 You can generate a public and private RSA key pair like this:

 openssl genrsa -des3 -out private.pem 2048